alphagov/government-service-design-manual/service-manual/operations/hosting.md

 * technical requirements of your software applications
 * future capacity requirements
 * user support
-* relisance and redundancy
+* reliance and redundancy
 * mandated government information security requirements
 * government network connectivity
 * cost of service
 * flexibility and on-demand billing
 * different operating models, as detailed above

 This is, unfortunately, a technical field with many options.
 Seemingly similar services can have wildly different architectures or different cost models can result in large differences in total cost of ownership.
-It is recommended to involve technical colleagues or trusted third parties in any discussions and descision.
+It is recommended to involve technical colleagues or trusted third parties in any discussions and decision.

 ## Further reading